pingidentity/pingone-sample-registration/README.md

 5. Configure your spring application configuration `application.yml` by replacing all `<...>` placeholders with the following information:
     - `<environment_id>` with your environment ID
-    - __Non-interactive (or Advanced Configuration) Application__ configuration in `oauth2.client` path copying over data from corresponding application from Ping14C admin console:
+    - __Worker Application__ configuration in `oauth2.client` path copying over data from corresponding application from Ping14C admin console:
       - `<client_credentials_client_id>` with your client id (in `client-id` variable)
       - `<client_credentials_client_secret>` with your client secret (in `client-secret` variable)
     - __Native (Single Page or Web) Application__ configuration in `spring.security.oauth2.client` path